Understanding Knowledge in the Low Countries 1500 - 1900

 About NIAS Seminars

 NIAS Seminars are aimed to stimulate scientific cross-pollination within the NIAS academic community and discuss work-in-progress.
-Attendance is by invitation.
+Attendance is online and by invitation.
 If you are interested in attending, please contact NIAS.